-Carrie McKeegan is the Director of Greenback Expat Tax Services, a global, virtual business that prepares US federal tax returns for American Expats living all over the world.
-There are about 50 US-based people on the team, and everyone works from home offices.
-The team has set working hours and protocols for how to communicate with each other.
+CARRIE MCKEEGAN is the director of Greenback Expat Tax Services, a global, virtual business that prepares U.S. federal tax returns for American Expats living all over the world.
+Her fifty-odd U.S.-based team members work well in part because of how they’ve agreed to work together, especially regarding set working hours and communication.

 - Use a project management tool with a chat feature.

 - Hire the best people you can as early on as you can.